-- 1. To reiterate, while "publishable" is an aspirational goal we want to actively encourage, it is not the minimum standard for a successful project.
+- 1. To reiterate, while "publishable" is an aspirational goal, it is not the minimum standard for a successful project.

 - 2. Completed projects should reflect:

 - Significant effort

 - Sound methodology

 - Successful execution

 - Knowledge of the discipline

-- Demonstrated critical and/or creative thinking
+- o Demonstrated critical and/or creative thinking

 - Clear and effective communication

 - Polished writing

 - 3. We do not require projects to be publically presented once completed.
-However, presenting the results of your intellectual work is a valuable learning experience that reflects the value the university places on disseminating knowledge.
-Thus, we do encourage students to present their results and recognize the prerogative of a college, department and/or research mentor to deem it necessary.
+However, presenting your intellectual work is a valuable learning experience that reflects the value the university places on disseminating knowledge.
+Thus, we encourage students to present their results and recognize the prerogative of a college, department and/or research mentor to deem it necessary.

 - 4. The project supervisor ultimately approves completion of the honors project.

 - Would they be comfortable sharing the project with their peers as an honors project mentored by them?

-- O Would they be comfortable knowing the student was sharing the project with alumni or employers and representing it as the product of a high-achieving K-State student?
+- Would they be comfortable knowing the student was sharing the project with alumni or employers and representing it as the product of a high-achieving K-State student?